Here’s a look at the life of Andrea Yates, who was found not guilty by reason of insanity in the drowning of her five children.

-February 2, 2006 - Yates is released from the Harris County Jail and is admitted to the Rusk State Hospital for psychiatric treatment.
+February 2, 2006 - Yates is released from Harris County Jail and admitted to the Rusk State Hospital for psychiatric treatment.

 June 26, 2006 - Yates’ retrial begins.

-July 26, 2006 - Yates is found not guilty by reason of insanity and is ordered to a mental hospital.
+July 26, 2006 - Yates is found not guilty by reason of insanity and is ordered to a mental facility.

-January 2007-present - Yates is transferred from North Texas State Hospital Vernon Campus to the Kerrville State Hospital in Kerrville, Texas, where she currently resides.
+January 2007 - Yates is transferred from North Texas State Hospital Vernon Campus to the Kerrville State Hospital in Kerrville, Texas.